 Clare Broome Saunders is Senior Tutor at Blackfriars Hall, and Lecturer in English at St Catherine’s College.
 Her research interests include nineteenth-century women's poetry, nineteenth-century uses of history, particularly medievalism, and nineteenth-century women travel writers in Europe, which are reflected in her recent publications.
 She teaches a range of courses in the long nineteenth century.

 Current projects include a book on the political uses of Anglo-Saxonism and medievalism in the long nineteenth century, a study of the continuities and connections between the work of William Blake and Elizabeth Barrett Browning, and a chapter contribution on women writers for the forthcoming Oxford Handbook of Victorian Medievalism.

 Dr Broome Saunders continues her research focus on the work of Louisa Stuart Costello (1799-1870), who was a poet, travel-writer, translator, medievalist, historian, novelist, and visual artist.

-Literature in English, 1760-1830; Literature in English, 1830-1910; Literature in English, 1910-present; Prelims Paper 1: Introduction to Language and Literature; and a range of special options in the long-nineteenth century.
+Literature in English, 1760-1830; Literature in English, 1830-1910; Literature in English, 1910-present; Prelims Paper 1: Introduction to Language and Literature; and a range of FHS Paper 7 dissertation options in the long-nineteenth century.